tiru-r/pi-agent-go/README.md

 `session.Distill` reads all sessions from SQLite, scores each by a quality heuristic — penalising tool errors, rewarding natural stops and session conciseness — and exports high-quality traces as JSONL for offline fine-tuning.

 The OpenRouter provider accepts a `DistillSink` for online knowledge distillation data collection: every completed non-tool response is passed as a (prompt, model, response, timestamp) record to the sink, which appends it as JSONL.
+Configure the output path with `"distill_file"` in settings.json.

 ### Summary